Heshan-Sandamal/order-manager/README.md

 run sonarQube on localhost:9000

-run mvn sonar:sonar  to check the code quality
+mvn sonar:sonar  to check the code quality